Happy Happy Joy Joy: The Ren and Stimpy Story: Critical reception

-In his review, the American critic A.V.
-Dowd wrote that much of the documentary consisted of interviews with various people involved in one way or another with The Ren & Stimpy Show and that those interviewed presented: "...Kricfalusi as an uncompromising control freak, a demanding boss, and an artist with some rather serious anti-social tendencies.
-All of that, of course, has been wrapped up in the creator’s whole outsider-cool, rock-star mystique since the early ’90s, when he turned the episodic adventures of a short-tempered Chihuahua and his sweetly moronic feline companion into the highest rated show on cable television."
+In his review, the American critic A.A.
+Dowd wrote that much of the documentary consisted of interviews with various people involved in one way or another with The Ren & Stimpy Show and that those interviewed presented: "...Kricfalusi as an uncompromising control-freak, a demanding boss, and an artist with some rather serious anti-social tendencies.
+All of that, of course, has been wrapped up in the creator's whole outsider-cool, rock-star mystique since the early '90s, when he turned the episodic adventures of a short-tempered Chihuahua and his sweetly moronic feline companion into the highest rated show on cable television."
 Dowd wrote that the story about how Kricfalusi was fired from own television show on 24 September 1992 is well known, but that it was interesting to have an insiders' perspective on the process that led to Kricfalusi's ouster.
-Dowd argued that the way the documentary presented Coffey, who made the decision to fire Kricfalusi, should offer "a rejoinder to the general notion of Nickelodeon as little more than an impediment to the animator’s daring vision."
+Dowd argued that the way the documentary presented Coffey, who made the decision to fire Kricfalusi, should offer "a rejoinder to the general notion of Nickelodeon as little more than an impediment to the animator's daring vision."
 Dowd wrote: "The film is actually perhaps most interesting—and most valuable to the initiated—as a piece of criticism-by-creator.
-Kricfalusi and his team (including Bob Camp, who eventually took over the show after Kricfalusi’s termination) are keenly aware of what made Ren & Stimpy so special, in all its demented glory—not just the beautifully repulsive animation, not just its push against the boundaries of good taste and kiddie-entertainment formula, but also its unprecedented emotional intensity."
+Kricfalusi and his team (including Bob Camp, who eventually took over the show after Kricfalusi's termination) are keenly aware of what made Ren & Stimpy so special, in all its demented glory—not just the beautifully repulsive animation, not just its push against the boundaries of good taste and kiddie-entertainment formula, but also its unprecedented emotional intensity."
 Dowd concluded his review that the film was too soft in its look at Kricfalusi's relationships with his female teenage fans as he felt that filmmakers did not seriously examine the corporate culture at the Spümcø studio, where Kricfalusi's relationships with teenage girls were well known.
-Dowd accused the filmmakers of having presented " a romantic notion of Kricfalusi as a tortured underground artist too edgy for the system—the very kind of self-mythologizing he used to lure teenage girls into his orbit".
+Dowd accused the filmmakers of having presented "a romantic notion of Kricfalusi as a tortured underground artist too edgy for the system—the very kind of self-mythologizing he used to lure teenage girls into his orbit".